Vestergade 14: The new building

 The new owner, A. Black, a physicist, did not live in Copenhagen.
 The property then changed hans a couple of times before it was acquired by Lemvigh-Müller & Munch, a wholesaler of iron based at No. 16.

 Architecture

 No. 14 consists of five bays towards Vestergadem a chamfered corner bay and towards Larsbjørnsstræde.
 To then follows a wall with a gate that opens to a narrow courtyard.

 To the rear of No. 14, on the other side of a narrow courtyard, is a four-bay building with a two-bay gable directly on Larsbjørnstræde.
-No. 14 and the ghable of the rear wing are joined together by a dressed wall with a gate on Larsbkørnstræde.
+No. 14 and the gable of the rear wing are joined by a dressed wall with a gate on Larsbkørnstræde.